 Charlize Theron in Gucci, 2004

 She had been part of the Hollywood circuit for a while, but 2004 was Charlize Theron's star-making year.
-To accept that statue for Best Actress in Monster, Theron chose a golden metallic Gucci gown, that paired with 1920s inspired finger waves, made her a red carpet maven for the history books.
+To accept that statue for Best Actress in Monster, Theron chose a golden metallic Gucci gown paired with 1920s inspired finger waves that made her a red carpet maven for the history books.

 Angelina Jolie in Marc Bouwer, 2004

-Before she was Mrs. Smith (or Mrs. Pitt), Angelina Jolie turned heads with her vixen-meets-Hollywood style.
-Clad in a satin Marc Bouwer halter gown (perfectly accessorized with a statement making H.Stern necklace), Jolie was equal parts Greek goddess and vixen.
+Before she was Mrs. Smith, Angelina Jolie turned heads with her vixen-meets-Hollywood style.
+Clad in a satin Marc Bouwer halter gown (perfectly accessorized with a statement making H.Stern necklace), Jolie was equal parts Greek goddess and glamour queen.
 No blood vials in sight.

 Gisele Bündchen in Christian Dior, 2005

-Have bohemian brides ever had a better inspiration photo than Gisele Bundchen with Leonardo Dicaprio (sorry Tom Brady) at the 2005 Oscars?
-The supermodel's strapless, gold-embroidered Christian Dior gown — complimented with cascading beach waves and a glowing tan — was the ideal look for a bohemian beach wedding, no flower crown needed.
+Have bohemian brides ever had a better inspiration photo than Gisele Bundchen with Leonardo DiCaprio (sorry Tom Brady) at the 2005 Oscars?
+The supermodel's strapless, gold-embroidered Christian Dior gown—that complemented her cascading beach waves and a glowing tan—was the ideal look for a bohemian beach wedding, no flower crown needed.